zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ![](/images/optimalgrid_5.png)

 With a fixed size LRU cache of 16 vertices, we are getting results that resemble both NVidia and AMD a lot in shape, although there are some deviations.
-The Tipsify curve matches NVidia curve for that algorithm, but AMD curve has a smaller minimum with a somewhat larger cache size (note that Tipsify simulates a FIFO cache as well, although it doesn't take as much of a penalty for running the results on LRU cache of a similar size, so it makes sense that the sizes don't quite match), as well as a slightly smaller optimal stripe size.
+The Tipsify curve matches NVidia curve for that algorithm, but AMD curve has a smaller minimum with a somewhat larger cache size (note that Tipsify simulates a FIFO cache as well, although it doesn't take as much of a penalty for running the results on LRU cache of a similar size, so it makes sense that the sizes don't quite match), as well as a slightly smaller optimal strip size.

 ## Hypothesis: vertex reuse and warps